-- 7. If the display becomes slower after setting average times of sampling: - If the average times are above 32, it is normal for the general speed to become slow. - You can reduce the average times. - 8.
-Staircase waveform is displayed: - This phenomenon is normal because the horizontal time base is too low, and the horizontal time base may be increased to raise the horizontal resolution, and then improve the display; - The display type may be "line".
+7. If the display becomes slower after setting average times of sampling:

+- If the average times are above 32, it is normal for the general speed to become slow. - You can reduce the average times.

+8. Staircase waveform is displayed:

+- This phenomenon is normal because the horizontal time base is too low, and the horizontal time base may be increased to raise the horizontal resolution, and then improve the display; - The display type may be "line".
 The connection between sampling points may lead to the display of staircase waveform.
-This problem can be solved by setting the display type as "point" display mode. - 9.
-There is persist of vision in waveform display: - This phenomenon is normal because the persist time may be set too long, and the waveform persist shows persist of vision; - The reason may be that sampling mode is set to envelope of sampling, and the sampling mode can be modified to normal waveform for normal display
+This problem can be solved by setting the display type as "point" display mode.

+9. There is persistence of vision in waveform display:

+• This phenomenon is normal because the persistence time may be set too long, and the waveform persistence shows persistence of vision;

+• The reason may be that sampling mode is set to envelope of sampling, and the sampling mode can be modified to normal waveform for normal display

-10. During measurement, the measured value is displayed as -----:
+10. During measurement, the measured value is displayed as ----:

 - This phenomenon is normal.
-When the channel waveform displays beyond the waveform display area, the measured value is displayed as -----.
+When the channel waveform displays beyond the waveform display area, the measured value is displayed as ----.
 If the channel vertical sensitivity or vertical position is adjusted, the measured value can be displayed correctly; - This phenomenon is normal.
-When there is no full-cycle waveform in the waveform display area, the measured value may be displayed as -----.
-If the time base is adjusted, the measured value will be displayed correctly. - This phenomenon is normal, and the measured value of the FFT waveform is displayed as -----. - 11.
-When viewing pictures, no pictures are displayed: - Check whether the USB option in the settings is set as the USB storage device.
-If it is the USB storage device, please change to other options. - 12.
-Oscilloscope will automatically shut down after no operation for a period of time:
+When there is no full-cycle waveform in the waveform display area, the measured value may be displayed as ----.
+If the time base is adjusted, the measured value will be displayed correctly. - This phenomenon is normal, and the measured value of the FFT waveform is displayed as ----.

-- Check whether the shutdown time setting is Disabled; if it is not Disabled, it will automatically shut down when the set time is reached. - 13.
-CSV files cannot be selected when loading reference: - CSV files are not the supported format that can be loaded into reference channels. - 14.
-Tap the button during the use of oscilloscope, there is no beep sound: - Check whether the sound volume setting is correct. - 15.
-Oscilloscope backlight has low brightness: - Check whether the backlight settings are correct. - 16.
-A waveform being moved changes abruptly: - Check whether the picture is displayed in full screen.
+11. CSV files cannot be selected when loading reference:

+• CSV files are not the supported format that can be loaded into reference channels.

+12. Tap the button during the use of oscilloscope, there is no beep sound:

+• Check whether the sound volume setting is correct.

+13. Oscilloscope backlight has low brightness:

+• Check whether the backlight settings are correct.

+14. A waveform being moved changes abruptly:

+• Check whether the picture is displayed in full screen.

-17. Turn off the channel at Auto state:
+15. Turn off the channel at Auto state: